How many variations of "qwerty" and "1234" can you think of?

 Though there are several examples of long and really good passwords present, I was quite surprised that only one included a space.
 As stated in the XKCD, for years we have been using passwords which are hard for us to remember and easy for the computer to guess.
 Why don't we use several simple words, or a sentence, instead?
 It is much easier to remember and stronger than most of the passwords from the hijacked password database.
 Still no one seems to be doing it.
 Sometimes even IT administrators go against this trend when forcing users to choose terrible passwords by their validation.
 Recently I argued with my online bank about this.
 They force you to use 2 digits in the password but do not allow a single space.

-For the further reading about the topic of strong passwords, I recommend you to read Six tips to bombproof your password or one of our older blog-posts How to create a secure password (the not-boring way) or LinkedIn and eHarmony passwords databases leaked.
+For the further reading about the topic of strong passwords, I recommend you to read Six tips to bombproof your password or one of our blog-posts How to create a strong password or LinkedIn and eHarmony passwords databases leaked.

 Why do the bad guys do this?
 It takes serious effort to hijack accounts.
 Obviously, the reason is not to get the photos of your vacation.
 Since money is behind almost anything, the right question is what profit can the attacker have from the stolen account?